Alderleaf Update on Covid-19

 - Commonly used surfaces will be wiped down with disinfectant before and after each class

-- Classes will be kept small - under ten students per group
+- Group sizes will be kept small - under twelve students per group

 - Staff & students may only come to class if not running a temperature or experiencing other viral symptoms (staff and students will be asked to confirm that they are symptom free)